sablier-labs/docs/docs/solana/01-sablier-on-solana.md

 ## App

-Start exploring at [solana.sablier.com](https://solana.sablier.com) or continue reading below to learn more about the available features on Solana.
+The Solana app is available at [solana.sablier.com](https://solana.sablier.com) for interacting with existing streams and airdrop campaigns.

 ## SolSab

-[SolSab](https://github.com/sablier-labs/solsab) is a collection of Solana protocols currently featuring two programs:
+[SolSab](https://github.com/sablier-labs/solsab) is a collection of Solana programs featuring two protocols: **Sablier Lockup** and **Sablier Merkle Instant**.
-**Sablier Lockup** and **Sablier Merkle Instant**.
-While not all of our Ethereum protocols are also available on Solana, we aim to bridge this gap in the future.

 ### Lockup